MikoMikocchi/MikoMikocchi/README.md

 ### About

-Backend developer specializing in Java with full-stack experience.
+Backend developer specializing in Java with full-stack and mobile experience (Primarly Android, but iOS too).

 Built and deployed production-ready services, including multiple Telegram bots and full-stack applications using Spring Framework and Next.js.
-Experienced in designing backend architecture, API development, and integrating frontend systems.
+Experienced in designing backend architecture, API development, integrating frontend systems and mobile development.

 Happy to work across different languages and stacks, with a focus on practical, scalable solutions.
 Always open to experiments.
 I use Cursor, IntelliJ IDEA, Android Studio, PyCharm and Xcode.